Skip to main content Skip to secondary navigation

 Student explaining info on computer to other students

-Energy interns work with one research group, and often on just one project.
-The projects range from battery efficiency to crude oil interfaces, depending on the positions available.
+Interns work with one research group, and often on just one project.
+The projects range from battery efficiency to crude oil interfaces to AI detection for early fire detection depending on the positions available.
 Read the blog by recent high school interns to learn about recent projects.
 Students are assigned to their research group, and do not have a choice of where they are assigned.
 Interns learn that scientific research takes a long time, with many steps and some of the work is only on a computer while other research projects are only in the laboratory.
 Most interns do not have the opportunity to do their own research project since they are learning and helping their supervisors.